🇬🇧 UK Healthcare Professionals

 Frequently asked questions

 Yes.
-Each course provides 2 CPD hours and a certificate after successful completion.
-The courses are aligned with UK regulator standards and guidelines but are not formally accredited.
-Each practitioner should confirm with their own regulator whether the courses will be accepted toward their individual CPD obligations.
+Each course provides 2 CPD hours and a certificate on completion.
+The courses are aligned with UK regulators' standards and guidance but are not formally accredited.
+Confirm with your own regulator how the hours count toward your individual CPD obligations.

 Doctors, nurses, midwives, dentists, pharmacists and other regulated healthcare professionals across the UK.